chromaui/chromatic-docs/interactions.md

 ![Test page with failed interaction test](img/interaction-test-screen-failed-test.png)

-### Permalinks for reproductions
+### Reproduce test failures with a URL

 Go to your published Storybook to reproduce the exact state of your story when the test failed.
-Click the "View Storybook" button to open the erroring story with the error message visible.
-Share the link with your team to help them reproduce the error.
+Click the "View Storybook" button on the test page to open the failed story with the error message visible.
+Share the link with teammates to get a second opinion.

 ![Storybook with failed interaction test](img/interaction-test-storybook-failed-test.png)